-Excluded: 26.913 History of Landscape Architecture.
+Excluded: 26.913 History of Landscape Architecture, 37.9013 History of Landscape Architecture.

-The origins and development of cultural landscapes including changing patterns of land use throughout history as a reflection of their times and an expression of man's attitude loward nature and his basic individual and social needs.
-The cultures and movements include Ancient Egypti, Mesopotamia, Greece, Impenal Rome, the Middle Ages, Islamic Cultures in Persia.
-Spain, North Africa and India.
-Ancient India, China and Pre-Columbian America, the Renaissance in Europe, the English Landscape School and the Picturesque, the Industrial Revolution and Scientific Plant Exploration.
-American Public Park Movements, Japan, Australian and Contemporary developments.
+The origins and development of cultural landscapes including changing patterns of land use throughout history as a reflection of their times and an expression of man's attitude toward nature and his basic individual and social needs.
+The cultures and movements include Ancient Egypt, Mesopotamia, Greece, Imperial Rome, the Middle Ages, Islamic Cultures in Persia.
+Spain, North Africa and India, Ancient India, China and Pre-Columbian America, the Renaissance in Europe, the English Landscape School and the Picturesque, the Industrial Revolution and Scientific Plant Exploration, American Public Park Movements, Japan, Australian and contemporary developments.